Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Problem Formulation

 At $k=0$, the initial state becomes the current state, and the control input time series $U_{k:k+N} = [{u}_k, \cdots, {u}(k+N)]$ starts at the current state and evolves over a horizon of $N$ time steps into the future.
 Note we are re-using $N$ here to indicate the control horizon length relative to the current time step, as opposed to the global time horizon length in \eqref{eqn:surr-ocp1}-\eqref{eqn:surr-ocp2}.
 After solving this reduced optimization program, we apply the first control input to the plant, simulating one step forward and then repeating the overall process.

-Typically, training data for surrogate optimization models is generated via a host of methods.
-For instance, one popular method in the literature is Latin hypercube sampling (LHS) \cite{Queipo00}.
-In another method, EGO, sampling from the original objective function is organized and adaptive to the real-time evolution of modeling error \cite{Jones00}.
-In this paper, we train our surrogate models using data obtained from random, offline, parallelizable simulations of the original large-scale dynamical model.
-This is possible under the assumption that the open-loop dynamics are stable.
-If the system is unstable, it makes more sense to generate individual initial states and to simulate $N$-steps into the future from each.
-This avoids state divergence, which skews the scale of the training data.
-However, simulating a single episode allows us to more efficiently generate input-output pairs for training and testing our models.

 The most important transformation we make relates to reducing the state with dimensionality reduction techniques.
 This paper specifically uses principal component analysis (PCA) to project the state onto a reduced basis.
+So in fact, the optimization program becomes: